-Texas has an “implied consent” law when it comes to DWI.
+Texas has an “implied consent” law which helps with DWI enforcement.
 This means that if a police officer has probable cause to arrest you for drunk driving, you are deemed to consent to a blood or breath test to confirm your blood-alcohol level.
 Implied consent does not mean you actually have to consent, but if you refuse, the state will automatically suspend your driver’s license for a certain period.

 Ultimately, the Fourth Amendment to the United States Constitution protects your right to be free from most police searches–including the taking of blood samples–without a warrant.
 In 2014, the Texas Court of Criminal Appeals held that “a non-consensual search of a DWI suspect’s blood conducted” under Texas’ implied consent law is illegal “in the absence of a warrant or any applicable exception to the warrant requirement.”